GoogleChrome/web.dev/src/site/content/en/metrics/cls/index.md

-In the example above, the largest viewport dimension is the height, and the unstable element has moved by 25% of the viewport height, which makes the distance fraction 0.25.
+In the example above, the largest viewport dimension is the height, and the unstable element has moved by 25% of the viewport height, which makes the _distance fraction_ 0.25.

 So, in this example the _impact fraction_ is `0.75` and the _distance fraction_
 is `0.25`, so the _layout shift score_ is `0.75 * 0.25 = 0.1875`.

 {% Aside %}
-  Initially, the layout shift score was calculated based only on impact fraction.
-The distance fraction is introduced to avoid overly penalizing cases where large elements shift by small distances.
+  Initially, the layout shift score was calculated based only on _impact fraction_.
+The _distance fraction_ is introduced to avoid overly penalizing cases where large elements shift by small distances.
 {% endAside %}

 The next example illustrates how adding content to an existing element affects